What Are Pulmonary Exercise Tests?

 During the test:

-• The tester will measure your blood pressure, pulse and oxygen level usually with a pulse oximeter before you start to walk.
+• The technician will measure your blood pressure, heart rate, and oxygen level before and during the test.

-• You should be given the following instructions: The object of the test is to walk as far as possible for six minutes.
-You will walk at your normal pace to a chair or cone, and turn around.
-And you continue to walk back and forth for six minutes.
+• Follow the steps provided by the technician.
+For instance, the goal of the six-minute walk test is to walk as far as possible for six minutes.
+You will walk at your normal pace to a chair or cone and turn around.
+You will continue to walk back and forth for six minutes.

 Safety:

-• Oxygen and other supplies will be nearby if you need them.
+• Oxygen and other medical supplies will be nearby if you need them.

 Understanding the Results

-The results of your test are then compared to what is known to be normal for people in your weight, height, gender and age categories.
-They can be used to estimate response to treatment, especially if repeated after a time interval, for instance six months or a year later.
-After your test, your provider may change your medication or exercise program based on your results.
+Your test results are compared to what is known to be normal for people in your weight, height, gender, and age categories.
+The results are used to estimate response to treatment, especially if repeated after a time interval, for instance, six months or a year later.
+After your test, among other changes, your provider may change your medication, prescribe supplemental oxygen, or an exercise program based on your results.

 What Are the Risks?